jumong/coordistance-php/README.md

 $v_distance = $distance->vincenty();
 ```

-In some cases the Vincenty formula is more accurate, anyway the execution time is approx 50% longer.
+In some cases the Vincenty formula is more accurate, anyway the execution time requires a longer time.